amazerol/AvaloniaRibbon/README.md

 ## Change Log

 ### Update (14/11/2019)
-- Added separate sample project to demosntrate the usage.
+- Added separate sample project to demonstrate the usage.
 - Architectural improvements have been done.
 - Standardized control to be an assembly instead of executable.
 - Added ribbon classes to Avalonia's namespace.